-- Benchmarking: The COO/CFO, Trust Accountant and School Business Managers are members of a regional group of 300 school and academy school business managers.
+- Benchmarking: The COO/CFO, Director of Finance and Operations and School Business Managers are members of a regional group of 300 school and academy school business managers.
 The group focuses on sharing best practice and comparing prices for goods and services.
 Collaborative purchasing opportunities have enabled the Trust to obtain discounts on costs of a number of purchases.
 Financial benchmarking exercises carried out during the year, utilising professionally produced reports to compare key income and expenditure types with local and national academies of similar size and form indicate that our costs were below the median, across the Board, and show that the strict budgeting and financial control has been effective. - Options appraisal: The Trust has clear systems for purchasing, with a hierarchy for purchasing decisions including trustee authorisation at the highest level.
 Purchases of goods and services valued at over £5,000 require three quotes, although in practice we generally obtain quotes for goods and services of much lower value, to ensure best value.
 Orders for all goods and services are authorised only after meeting the stringent procedures for obtaining value for money.
-Even relatively low value orders are intercepted by the School Business Managers or COO/CFO if they are not considered to be cost-effective. - Negotiation: The COO/CFO and the School Business Managers have successfully driven down costs through determined negotiation with suppliers throughout the year.
+Even relatively low value orders are intercepted by the School Business Managers and Director of Finance and Operations if they are not considered to be cost-effective. - Negotiation: The COO/CFO, Director of Finance and Operations and the School Business Managers have successfully driven down costs through determined negotiation with suppliers throughout the year.
 Quotations for goods and services have been routinely challenged and most prices have subsequently been reduced.
 Significant reductions have continued to be achieved in many cases.